- 1 Sites that potentially pay you to write articles

 Currently, it pays only for the posts they commission.

-This is a fantastic site that accepts submission from writers on various topics.
-It mainly looks for analysis or commentary on politics, religion, popular culture or current events in Australia and the world.
+This is a fantastic site that accepts submissions from writers on various topics.
+It mainly looks for analysis or commentary on politics, religion, popular culture, or current events in Australia and the world.

 They accept posts of up to 800 words with no images, relevant links.
 They also accept posts on creative non-fiction and short fiction.

 Eureka Street pays $200 for every accepted submission that you make.

 I know it’s not easy to kickstart a writing career especially when you have just stepped into the field.
 You might sometimes be overwhelmed by the idea of where to start.
 I, therefore, thought of compiling this list of the Top Content Writing Sites that pay its contributors for their work.